Q. I’m in high school, and interested in attending MSU and becoming a packaging major. Can I come in and talk to someone?

 A. Yes, you can.
 You may receive credit twice for PKG 493.
 Only three credits can count toward PKG electives—the other three will go toward your general electives.

 Q. Do I need to take it for credit?
 Why can’t I just go on internship and not pay for the credit hours?

 A. If you secure an internship using MSU resources, you must take the internship course PKG 493.
 Companies who recruit through MSU expect that the School of Packaging will be accountable for their students, and the PKG 493 course is the way we do this.
 If you have questions about this policy, please contact Ron Iwaszkiewicz at email@example.com.

 Q. Are there any summer internships available?

-A. Occasionally, but there are not many and they are difficult to get.
+A. Occasionally, but there are not as many as 6 month and they are difficult to get.
 The School of Packaging always plans for students to take a six-month internship, since that is most common, and your advisor can adjust your schedule as necessary if you receive a summer internship instead.

 Q. Can I graduate on an internship?